a-barinov/liteqube/README.md

  - Added printing support
  - Added mirage firewall working on Qubes 4.1, switched to mirage firewall by default
  - Fixed empty folders not pulled into git repo, ruining the installation

+01 January 2023, version 0.93:
+ - Added mail qubes support
+ - Complete functionality (files, passwords, ssh and gpg keys) for core-keys, lq-addkey script to make it easy for the users
+ - Improved vpn to support OpenVPN, DNS-over-HTTP and on-the-fly connection switch
+ - Added mic sharing for audio qube
+ - Adjusted memory allocation for Qubes 4.1